The best part of this work has been watching other writers blossom.

 Before choosing to work as a freelance writer and editor, I spent eleven years in the helping professions—first as a special education teacher and then as a mental health therapist.
 While working in those fields, I developed strong active listening skills that helped clients revise their personal narratives and connect with their creativity.
 During that time, I wrote in the evenings, attended graduate-level MFA courses in fiction, and opted for professional assignments that furthered my growth as a writer.

 In 2014, I took the plunge and started working on a memoir and wrote freelance articles and personal essay for magazines and journals.
 I also started facilitating mindfulness-based writing groups and providing developmental editing for writers.
-Eventually this led to my work as a writing coach.
+Eventually this led to my work as an instructor and writing coach.

 John Irving writes, “Half my life is an act of revision.”
 For many people that period of revision feels like a lonely road.
 That’s why I firmly believe in the power of creative support.
 For me, the best part of being an editor, coach, and facilitator has been watching other writers blossom.